GannIntegral/gannintegral.github.io/_posts/2023-12-03-forex-position-sizes-calculator.md

 <p>The results table breaks down each trade, displaying essential information such as trade number, stop loss in pips, lot size, and loss amount.
 The 'Net Loss' section summarizes your overall performance.</p>

 ## INFO: A Warning for Zero Lot Sizes
 <p>The calculator is designed to provide insights, including a warning if any calculated lot size equals zero.
-This prompt encourages traders to reevaluate their strategy, ensuring they enter each trade with a purpose.</p>
+This prompt encourages traders to reevaluate their strategy, ensuring they enter each trade purposefully.</p>

 ## Empowering Traders
 <p>The Forex Risk Management Calculator empowers traders to make informed decisions, optimizing lot sizes for enhanced risk management.
 Whether you're a seasoned trader or just starting, mastering risk is the gateway to consistent success in the dynamic world of Forex.</p>